andrew/ultimate-awesome/README.md

 - [awesome-Deepfakes](https://github.com/Qingcsai/awesome-Deepfakes) - All about Deepfakes & Detection.
 - [Awesome-medical-coding-NLP](https://github.com/acadTags/Awesome-medical-coding-NLP) - A collection of papers on automated medical coding from free-texts.
 - [awesome-holography](https://github.com/bchao1/awesome-holography) - A curated list of resources on holographic displays.
-- [awesome-openx](https://github.com/benediktschwab/awesome-openx) - A list of free applications, libraries and datasets concerning the development of automated driving functions with focus on ASAM OpenX standards.
 - [awesome-pointcloud-processing](https://github.com/Hardy-Uint/awesome-pointcloud-processing) - Awesome PointCloud processing algorithm.
 - [dotnet-ai-resources](https://github.com/jmatthiesen/dotnet-ai-resources) - A collection of resources available to .NET developers working with AI.
 - [awesome-ionic](https://github.com/lanceli/awesome-ionic) - A collection of awesome Ionic resources and shiny things.